 The Financial Services Regulatory Authority of Ontario (FSRA) is committed to an open, transparent and collaborative approach that involves stakeholders and ensures broad input and perspectives to inform its direction.

-Stakeholder Advisory Committees (SACs) will serve as consultative bodies to the Board on FSRA’s priorities, budget and other matters as the Board deems appropriate.
-They are an important part of FSRA’s stakeholder engagement process.
+Stakeholder Advisory Committees (SACs) will serve as consultative bodies to the FSRA Board as well as management.
+They are an important part of FSRA’s stakeholder engagement process as it relates to FSRA’s priorities, budget, principles-based regulation and other matters as the Board or management deems appropriate.